SZ-NPE/terark-ds/README.md

 - **Local File System Compatibility**: It is also compatible with local file systems for operation.
 However, when running on a local file system, only the optimizations related to garbage collection will take effect.
 - **Requirement for Full Optimizations**: For access to the complete set of optimization technologies, it is necessary to build on a distributed storage system.
 This includes setting up the corresponding ByteStore storage cluster, or using other distributed storage systems provided that the relevant interfaces (to adapt to Terark-DS) are implemented for the latter.

+# Prerequisites
+- C++ Version: C++14
+- CMake (Version 3.4 or higher)
+- System: Linux
+- Storage Backend:
+    - Local file system
+    - ByteStore cluster (used in the paper)
+    - Other distributed storage systems (if supported)

 # Build and Test
 ## Prepare
 - Clone source code